srheegit/Simple-Statistical-and-ML-models/README.md

 # Simple-Statistical-and-ML-models
 The Repository is a compendium of various simple statistical and/or machine learning models, providing foundations of more complex models and projects.

-The models that I have implemented in code so far are as follows:
+The models and/or concepts that I have implemented in code so far are as follows:

 - Linear Regression
 - Logistic Regression